haani2018/supercheapTowingSite/site/content/products/_index.md

         Salvaging or vehicles stuck off the road
         All roadside assistance; jump starts, unlocks, fuel, tyre change
 main:
-  heading: Havy Salvage Trucks
+  heading: Motor Bike Towing
   description: >
-    Our fully equipped salvaging trucks have been designed to meet the requirement of serious accidents and difficult accident recoveries.
-The crane or jib can retrieve vehicles that have gone off the road, turned upside down, or have missing wheels.
-Also available for moving other heavy objects for transportation.

-        Fully Operational Crane
-        Stabilising legs allowing extra reach
-        Extended deck for long wheel base vehicles
+    At Super Cheap Towing we  meet the requirement of serious accidents and difficult accident recoveries. we can easily tow motor bikes in and around auckland south,central and north suburbs.Call us on our free phone 0800 942 49 29 or give us a call on mobile phone 021 532 228 we will be there for all your towing needs.

   image1:
     alt: A close-up of a paper filter filled with ground coffee
     image: /img/supercheap.jpg